wp-plugins/woocommerce-menu-bar-cart/readme.txt

 1. Shows menu without the WooCommerce Menu Cart.
 2. Shows activated plugin when an item is added to the cart.
-3. Shows setup page
+3. Shows setup page.
-4. Cart with price only
+4. Cart with price only.
-5. Cart with items only
+5. Cart with items only.
+6. Your WordPress menu name.
+7. Menu Cart menu name.

 == Frequently Asked Questions ==